vivs94/vivs94.github.io/_posts/2023-09-11-Variational Autoencoders.md

 When maximizing the ELBO w.r.t $\theta$ and $q$,
 The inference distribution $q(z)$ has to be optimized, for each $x$ individually, and it's computationally expensive.
 Ideally, we aim to learn a mapping instead, allowing us to pass an unseen $x$ as input and obtain the corresponding distribution without the need for costly individual optimization.
-The distribution is parameterized by $\phi$ (i.e., $z \sim q_\phi(z|x)$).
+The distribution is parameterized by $\phi$ (i.e., $z \sim q_\phi(z \vert x)$).

 The log-likelihood for the entire training batch $D$ is sum of  individual likelihood, hence the sum of ELBO loss over all the points serve as the lower bound.